Skip to main content

 Photo quality is the single most important thing after price that determines how many buyers will be interested in your home.

-We cannot use photos that you did not take yourself or pay the bill for yourself.
-You may not use any photos from previous listings taken by another agent unless you have written authorization by that agent to use those photos.
+You may not use any photos from previous listings taken by another agent or that have been used in another listing, even if you paid for those photos, unless you have written authorization by that agent to use those photos in a new listing.
 We will be asked to take these down by the MLS and may be fined.
 If we find that the photos are from a previous agent listing we will take the listing down until the photos are replaced.

 Tips for great photos: